 Master of Science (MS)

 Civil and Environmental Engineering

 The purpose of this research project was to identify the extent that concrete resistivity measurements (bulk and/or surface) can be used as a performance based lab test to improve the quality of concrete in Utah bridge decks.
 By allowing UDOT to specify a required resistivity, concrete bridge deck quality will increase and future maintenance costs will decrease.

 This research consisted of two phases: the field phase and the lab phase.
 In the field phase, concrete samples were gathered from local concrete producers in Utah.
 These concrete samples were made with common concrete mixes used in bridge decks across the state of Utah.
 Testing multiple mix designs allowed the research team to investigate several variations of concrete constituents, for instance, water to cement ratio, common Utah supplementary cementitious materials, curing type, and aggregate type.
 Mechanical and durability testing was performed on concrete of different ages.
 These tests included strength, surface resistivity, bulk resistivity, rapid chloride permeability, and freeze and thaw tests.

 In the lab phase, one of the field mixes was selected as the control mix.
 This mix was then duplicated in the lab in order to see the performance differences of each mix in the controlled and field experiments.
 In addition, changes were made to the lab control mix, to see the effect of different materials on the resistivity and durability of concrete.

-Malakooti, Amir, "Investigation of Concrete Electrical Resistivity As a Performance Based Test" (2017).
-All Graduate Theses and Dissertations.
+Malakooti, Amir, "Investigation of Concrete Electrical Resistivity as a Performance Based Test" (2017).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6858.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .